 Yes.
 Steel plants are what we view as the ideal site, especially integral cycle steelworks that produce steel from iron and don’t use an electric furnace, as they already have coke ovens.
 We imagine massive waste-to-syngas plants at steelworks that can produce CO and hydrogen.
 CO and hydrogen are the best reducing gases; when they see ferric oxide, they transform it into elemental iron and then into iron carbide, which serves as the foundation of steel production.

 We imagine building plants in parallel according to a modular model, as we want to maintain the same geometric layout and guarantee the same fluid dynamics that JFE’s plants in Japan have, JFE being the company with whom we’ve signed a partnership agreement with to implement and license their conversion technology.
 These plants have to work around the clock, 365 days a year, because towns deliver waste every day.

 Mostly plastic waste and RDF (Refused Derived Fuels), but with our technology we can process any kind of dry waste, except of course hazardous or medical waste.
-We don’t have to pretreat our waste, so we have great flexibility.
+This technology has a great flexibility and allows to treat also waste coming from landfill.

 The feedstock used is normally composed of between 30% and 40% of waste of non-synthetic origin, such as wood, paper and textile industry waste, material that cannot be mechanically recycled because it is dirty or deteriorated and would normally end up in landfills but recovered with this technology helps to reduce the carbon footprint of the final product, as it is hydrocarbon-free.